micro-manager/micro-manager.github.io/_pages/ITC18.md

 2. Run that protocol inside Micromanager with [TESM.bsh](media/TESM.bsh "wikilink")

-{% include Note text="The above protocols are very complicated and are designed for a very specific microscope.
+{% include notice icon="info" content="The above protocols are very complicated and are designed for a very specific microscope.
 You need to modify them to suit your needs." %}

 The ITC18.csh script was written for a very specific microscope developed by the Biomedical Imaging Group at the University of